cogentcore/core/README.md

     + read-only
 	+ inline
 	+ condshow / edit
-	+ use "Stringer" paradigm for interface for getting UI elements for different types -- anyone can define them!  returns a Widget and with parts etc can embed anything in anything..
-Widgeter interface: Widget() Widget method, SetWidget(widg) to configure it for a given thing, and ReadWidget(widg) to get value back..

 * styles for different button states are not propagating into the parts
 * Style one field -- use for fields in Node objs -- e.g., for indent in TreeView

 * add a ReRender2D call (change existing to ReRender2DNode or something?) that does the re-rendering: layout (or frame?) remembers its last size and clears that prior size -- (within parVp constraints) -- basically allows more modular updates within layouts even if they change size.

-* add inspector in a different window :)

 * test SVG path rendering
 * property-based xforms for svg